rust-lang/rust/src/doc/rustc-dev-guide/src/salsa.md

 ## How does it work?

-The first thing that Salsa has to do is identify the "base inputs" [^EN1].
+The first thing that Salsa has to do is identify the "base inputs" that are not something computed but given as input.

 Then Salsa has to also identify intermediate, "derived" values, which are something that the library produces, but, for each derived value there's a